Pages Navigation Menu

 3. Let your kids see it and take interest.
 The stupidest advice I’ve ever heard concerning child-rearing is to not expose children to “religion”.
 (Let’s face it—they mean the gospel.)
 Parents are admonished to let their kids decide for themselves when they grow up.
 NO!
 You “suffer not” the children to come to Jesus—you let them come; you let them ask questions; you let them get good and curious.

 4. Teach your kids about God’s miraculous power and provision using very real examples.
 The things you’ve known and heard that stir and encourage you will stir and encourage your children as well.
 I never had kids of my own, but I’ve probably had thousands over the years come through the classes I taught.
-I kept a Bible propped up with my personal things where they could see it, and every year as I introduced myself to a new group, I did so using my four C’s (and after heart surgery, 5 C’s): I’m a fanatic St. Louis Cardinals fan; I drink lots of coffee (and often spill it in class); I love cats and how often do you take viagra have a herd of them at home; I had cardiac surgery (with the eighth graders, I gave all the gory details—nothing like gore to reach a young teen’s heart!); and last, and best of all, I am a Christian who serves Christ.
+I kept a Bible propped up with my personal things where they could see it, and every year as I introduced myself to a new group, I did so using my four C’s (and after heart surgery, 5 C’s): I’m a fanatic St. Louis Cardinals fan; I drink lots of coffee (and often spill it in class); I love cats and have a herd of them at home; I had cardiac surgery (with the eighth graders, I gave all the gory details—nothing like gore to reach a young teen’s heart!); and last, and best of all, I am a Christian who serves Christ.
 When I told them that final detail, every year someone’s eyes would light up—and some years, multiple eyes across the room would beam at me, heads nodding vigorously in agreement, some even pointing to themselves so I could identify them as my brother or sister in Christ.
 They knew then and there that my classroom would be a safe place for their personal and precious memorial stones.

 5. Keep those memorial stones forever.
 You need those memorial stones; your children need those memorial stones; and as long as generations continue to produce new generations, they will all need those memorial stones.
 Don’t be guilty of burying or bulldozing those stones!
 Don’t let them erode with disinterest or neglect.
 Keep them front and center.